We’ve planned the perfect weekend in Singapore for you, mama, whether you’re a foodie, a nature lover or a culture vulture

 As summer vacation stretches on, are you finding yourself strapped for ways to keep the kiddos busy, mama?
 Or perhaps you’ve got family or friends passing through town, and you’ve been too busy to plan out an itinerary to keep your guests entertained.
 Not to worry!
 We’ve put together three itineraries for the perfect weekend in Singapore, no matter your tastes.

 Whether you’re a foodie, a nature lover, or a culture vulture, our Little Red Dot has heaps of fab spots to keep you occupied.
 Feel free to mix-and-match, or follow these itineraries to a tee, mama.
-We’ve even included a few of our top hotel picks for a rad staycation.
+We’ve even included a few of our top hotel picks for a family-friendly staycation.

 First of all, if you’ve just got one day, or are looking for Singapore’s absolute must-visits, check out our guide to 12 Hours with Kids in Singapore, which has you covered with a checklist of Singapore’s most iconic (and delicious) hotspots, including MBS, Chinatown, Little India and of course chilli crab.
 When you’re ready to dig a little deeper (or stray a bit further from the airport), read on…